 The Thousand Camels Festival takes place on the 6th and 7th of March each year in the Gobi Desert.
 During the festival, competitions of camel race, best dressed couple and camel polo are organized, plus the highlight of the festival best camel herding skills are tested.
 In the evening of the second day, awards and prizes given to best of the best.

-Naadam, The Three Manly Sports Festival on 10th July, 2021
+Naadam, Three Manly Sports Festival on 9th July, 2021